Download your FREE Nutritious Snack Guide

 Move over Avocado ToastRicotta Toast has taken your spot.
 Gotta love the versatility of Ricotta Cheese for sweet dishes (think cakes, pastry filling) or savoury – topped on pizzas, in lasagna or pasta dishes, stuffed chicken, etc. Today, we’ll explore Ricotta.
 What is Ricotta cheese?
 How is it made?
 How is it different than Mascarpone or Cottage Cheese?
 What’s the nutrition like?
 Finally, how can we use Ricotta in our meals?

-ricotta toast with blueberries
+ricotta cheese toast with blueberries

 Looking to learn more about Ricotta Cheese?
 Read on!

-What is Ricotta?
+What is Ricotta Cheese?

 A type of fresh, Italian cheese (translates to ‘re-cooked’) traditionally made from leftover whey, which is the liquid remaining after milk has been curdled and strained.
-Ricotta is a by-product of the manufacture of cheese.
+It is a by-product of the manufacture of cheese.
 Generally, it is low in milk fat and has small cheese curds that are left behind in the whey.

-ricotta tomato toast
+ricotta cheese tomato toast

 Fun fact: ricotta cheese is a byproduct of cheese manufacturing that is low in milk fat.

-Is Ricotta a Fresh Cheese?
+Is Ricotta Cheese a Fresh Cheese?

 Yes, ricotta is a fresh cheese.
 This means that there’s still much moisture making more perishable.
 Whereas, older cheeses tend to have less moisture – think Aged CheddarSwissGoudaParmesan

-ricotta canva
+canva

-How is Ricotta Traditionally Made?
+How is Ricotta Cheese Traditionally Made?

 To make ricotta, the whey protein needs to become more acidic, this can occur through sitting at room temperature to allow for additional fermentation or by adding an acid – like vinegar or citrus.
 Then, the acidified whey is heated to near boiling (remember ricotta means ‘re-cooked’), which causes the protein to become denatured forming a fine curd.

-What Does Ricotta Taste Like?
+What Does Ricotta Cheese Taste Like?

 Ricotta has a creamy, mild taste with a light almost-sweet flavour and low salt content.
 It’s texture is soft, light and fluffy.
 The fat content will vary depending on the milk used.